 All of these attractions are fun and Carousel of Progress is historic.
 The PeopleMover is the most relaxing attraction in the park so save it for a time when you need a few minutes off your feet.
 Astro Orbiter and the PeopleMover are both more fun in the dark, as well.

 As the night winds down, it’s time for Magic Kingdom’s nighttime spectacular.
-Disney Enchantment debuted for Walt Disney World’s 50th anniversary.
-While we don’t love the show, it is well worth seeing as there is some emotional punch and fireworks are always worth seeing.
+Thankfully, that show is one of the best firework spectaculars Disney has ever made.
+Happily Ever After is my favorite part of Magic Kingdom and that’s saying quite a bit considering some of the best theme park attractions ever created are here.
 Depending on crowds, we recommend lining up anywhere between a half hour and hour before the show.
 The best spot to stand is on Main Street, as there’s a slight incline in between the shops and the Partners statue.
 Get to the top of that incline and you should have a clear view of the castle and fireworks!

 Fill in the Attractions